-Honeygrow, a fast-casual restaurant chain, is using VR to train new employees with an engaging training experience.
-Have a look at this sample of the training.
+Honeygrow, a fast-casual restaurant chain, is using VR to train new employees with an engaging instructional experience.
+Have a look.

 For Skills Training

 UPS is also exploring interesting ways to use this immersive technology.
-The company is starting to train student delivery drivers to spot and identify road hazards using VR headsets.
-Watch this demo from UPS.
+The company has started to train student delivery drivers to spot and identify road hazards using VR headsets.
+Check out this demo.

 For Safety Training

-Insurance company Texas Mutual recently developed a VR training app, which features four 360° safety instructional videos to raise awareness about general safety rules on construction sites.
-Check out this sample video from the app.
+Insurance company Texas Mutual developed a VR training app, featuring four 360° safety instructional videos, to raise awareness about general safety rules on construction sites.
+Here’s a taste.

 For the Classroom

-In 2015, Google introduced Expeditions, a program for providing VR experiences to school classrooms.
-Through Expeditions, educators can take students on virtual field trips.
-Google has since opened up the program to anyone.
-This short demo gives a good overview of how Expeditions work.
+In 2015, Google introduced Expeditions, a program that provides VR experiences for school classrooms.
+Expeditions allows educators to take students on virtual field trips.
+Here’s a brief overview of how it works.

 The numbers of organizations adopting this new training tactic grows by the day.
 As the technology continues to evolve, so does its potential as an instructional tool.
 Isn’t it time you took advantage of it as well?